cjspd-oly/oi-checklist/README.md

 **Note**: You'll also need to change the `apiUrl` variable in the `config.js` file to whatever URL the flask server ends up running on.

+Once you've done all of this once, you can use `checklist.sh` to run the front-end and back-end servers automatically and seamlessly.
+You'll obviously have to modify the relative directories here too.

 # Public

 Visit [this website](https://avighnac.github.io/oi-checklist) to use the OI checklist!